JinzhenHu/OnSight_Pathology/test_data/README.md

 ## Test Data

-This folder contains the two test images used in the paper:
+This folder contains the three test images used in the paper:

 - `Type 2 Atrophy.png`
   A Type 2 atrophy muscle fiber image used for testing.